mandp80/DB_Hercules/ADRs/001-deadlock-prevention.md

     - **Resilience:** System timeouts (HTTP 504) are eliminated since the initial request is short-lived.
   - **Negative/Neutral:**
     - **Increased Complexity:** Requires implementing a status polling mechanism or a WebSocket/Notification system to alert the user when the file is ready.
-    - **State Management:** The application must now track the state of reports (e.g., PENDING, PROCESSING, COMPLETED, FAILED) in a metadata table or cache.
+    - **State Management:** The application must now track the state of reports (e.g., PENDING, PROCESSING, COMPLETED, FAILED) in a metadata table.
-    - **Storage Requirements:** Generated files must be temporarily stored (e.g., S3, Azure Blob, or a shared file system) until the user triggers the final download.
+    - **Storage Requirements:** Generated files must be temporarily stored on Persistent Volume Claim (PVC) until the user triggers the final download.